Heuristic-systematic model of information processing

 The heuristic-systematic model of information processing (HSM) is a widely recognized model by Shelly Chaiken that attempts to explain how people receive and process persuasive messages.

 The model states that individuals can process messages in one of two ways: heuristically or systematically.
-Whereas systematic processing entails careful and deliberative processing of a message, heuristic processing entails the use of simplifying decision rules or ‘heuristics’ to quickly assess the message content.
+Systematic processing entails careful and deliberative processing of a message, while heuristic processing entails the use of simplifying decision rules or 'heuristics' to quickly assess the message content.
 The guiding belief with this model is that individuals are more apt to minimize their use of cognitive resources (i.e., to rely on heuristics), thus affecting the intake and processing of messages.

 HSM predicts that processing type will influence the extent to which a person is persuaded or exhibits lasting attitude change.
 HSM is quite similar to the elaboration likelihood model, or ELM.
-Both models were predominantly developed in the early to mid-1980s and share many of the same concepts and ideas.
+Both models were predominantly developed in the early- to mid-1980s and share many of the same concepts and ideas.

 History

 Early research investigating how people process persuasive messaging focused mainly on cognitive theories and the way the mind processed each element of a message.
-One of the early guiding principles of underlying motivations of persuasive communications came from Leon Festinger’s (1950) statement that incorrect or improper attitudes are generally maladaptive and can have deleterious behavioral and affective consequences.
+One of the early guiding principles of underlying motivations of persuasive communications came from Leon Festinger's (1950) statement that incorrect or improper attitudes are generally maladaptive and can have deleterious behavioral and affective consequences.

 In 1953, Hovland, Janis, and Kelley noted that a sense of "rightness" accompanies holding opinions similar to the opinions of others.
 In 1987, Holtz and Miller reaffirmed this line of thought by noting, "When other people are perceived to hold similar attitudes, one's confidence in the validity of one's own attitude is increased."

 Another concept that contributed to the HSM was the sufficiency principle.
 This principle reflected widespread notions that people use limited cognitive resources, or use an "economy-minded" approach to information processing when presented with persuasive information.
 Based on this thought, early assumptions said people were at least partially guided by the "principle of least effort".
-This principle stated that in the interest of economy, the mind would often process with the least amount of effort (i.e., use a heuristic), and for more detailed information processing would use more effortful processing (systematic).
+This principle stated that in the interest of economy, the mind would often process with the least amount of effort (i.e., use a heuristic), and for more detailed information processing would use more effortful (systematic) processing.
 This was the major difference when compared with the ELM, which described the two different ways information was processed, through central and/or peripheral processing.

 The developer and main researcher of the HSM was Shelly Chaiken.
 Under her direction, the HSM has undergone several major revisions.
 As she noted in 1980 and 1987, the model specified the two modes of heuristic and systematic processing.
 Then, Chaiken et al. noted in 1989 that the model was extended to specify the psychological conditions for triggering the modes of processing in terms of the discrepancy between actual and desired subjective confidence.
 In 1986, Chaiken, and others, updated the model to include underlying motivations.